Our Research

 In the case of parasitic infections, mast cells release various molecules including chondroitin sulfate and proteases which actively combat parasitic infection.
 MCs that display these types of features are known as mucosa typel MCs and has recently been identified to be important in allergies within the respiratory and digestive tract.

-Two sides of coin; mast cells as a key regulator of allergy and inflammation
+as a key regulator of allergy and inflammation